 Born in Kenya and educated in the United Kingdom, Ms. Desai has lived in Hong Kong since 1997.
-Ms. Desai holds a B.Sc. (honours) from the London School of Economics and Political Science and is an Associate Member of the Institute of Chartered Accountants of England and Wales.
+Ms. Desai holds a B.Sc. (honours) from the London School of Economics and Political Science and is an Associate Member of the Institute of Chartered Accountants of England and Wales..

-Ms. Desai is not currently a director of any other public companies.
-Ms. Desai attended six of the seven meetings of the Board of Directors held between her election on August 6, 2014 and June 2, 2015.
+In addition to Canaccord Genuity Group Inc., Ms. Desai is a non-executive director of Henderson Group plc which is listed in London and Sydney.
+Ms. Desai attended eight of the nine meetings of the Board of Directors held between April 1, 2015, and June 1, 2016.